 This section provides valuable information about the Cyprus tax regime that enables international investors to consider tax planning and compliance obligations towards the Tax Department.

-Cyprus is considered one of the most favorable jurisdictions within the EU on taxation, offering foreign investors confidence to invest, grow, and prosper.
+As a matter of fact, Cyprus is considered one of the most favorable jurisdictions within the EU on taxation, offering foreign investors confidence to invest, grow, and prosper.

-Some of the main tax regimes for business in Cyprus include:
+To summarize, the main tax regimes for business in Cyprus include:

 Corporate income tax: A non-Cyprus tax resident company is only taxed on certain income arising from permanent establishments (PEs) within Cyprus.